How to Compress Images Without Losing Quality

 Should I use WebP everywhere?

-Does image compression really help SEO?
+Does image compression help SEO?

 Conclusion: compress every image before you publish

 Make compression a non-negotiable step in your publishing workflow.
-Open the Image Compressor now and run your next image through it — you'll be surprised how much smaller it gets.
+Open the Image Compressor now and run your next image through it.
+You'll be surprised how much smaller it gets.

 Ready to put this into action?